Trott/fs-tools/README.md

 ### walk(path, [pattern,] iterator[, callback])

 Recurcively scan files by regex pattern & apply iterator to each.
 Iterator applied only to files, not to directories.
+If given path is a file, iterator will be called against it (if pattern allows it).

 ### remove(path, callback)